-Past conferences have included names such as Philip Yancey, Rachel Held Evans, Ray Boltz, Peter Gomes, Tony Campolo, Jennifer Knapp, Derek Webb, and more.
-This year, GCN is proud to welcome our Portland conference speakers.
+Past conferences have included names such as Philip Yancey, Rachel Held Evans, Vicky Beeching, Jeff Chu, Peter Gomes, Tony Campolo, and more.
+This year, GCN is proud to welcome our Houston conference speakers.

-Justin has been featured in numerous media outlets, including Dr. Phil, Anderson Cooper 360, NPR’s All Things Considered, and a front page story in The New York Times.
-He co-hosts the popular GCN Radio podcast, speaks frequently across the country, is a contributor to the Huffington Post, and writes about issues of faith and culture on his own blog, Crumbs from the Communion Table, at JustinLee.co.
+Justin is the author of Torn: Rescuing the Gospel from the Gays-vs.-Christians Debate, which has been widely cited for its role in shaping modern Christian attitudes toward LGBT people.
+He speaks frequently across the country and has been featured in numerous media outlets, including Dr. Phil, Anderson Cooper 360, NPR’s All Things Considered, and a front page story in The New York Times.
+He writes about issues of faith and culture on his own blog, Crumbs from the Communion Table, JustinLee.co.

 A native of Columbus, Ohio, Lind is an alumna of the Columbus School for Girls.
 She holds a bachelor’s degree in urban studies from the Honors College at the University of Toledo, a master of community planning from the University of Cincinnati, and a master of divinity from Union Theological Seminary in New York.
 She has also held the seminary’s prestigious Maxwell Fellowship, received the Diocese of Newark’s Canterbury Scholar Award, participated in Leadership Cleveland, and was awarded a Clergy Renewal Grant from the Eli Lilly Endowment.
 In 2007, she was named Woman of Achievement by the YWCA Greater Cleveland, in 2009 she received the Human Rights Campaign Equality Award and in 2011, she was honored through the National Council of Church’s Circle of Names program.